open-neuromorphic/communications/.github/ISSUE_TEMPLATE/event-preparation.md

 - [ ] **Send Speaker Reminders:**
   - [ ] A few days before the event, send a reminder email to the speaker with the final schedule, the StreamYard guest link, and contact info for day-of support.
 - [ ] **Coordinate Final Promotion:**
-  - [ ] Work with the Social Media Coordinator to execute the "24 Hours Before" and "1 Hour Before" reminder posts.
+  - [ ] Work with the Social Media Coordinator to execute the reminder posts.
 - [ ] **Prepare the Discord Announcement:**
-  - [ ] Schedule an `@everyone` announcement in the Discord server's `#announcements` channel to go live shortly before the event starts.
+  - [ ] Schedule announcements in the Discord shortly before the event starts.

 ---